- As low as $394/Night

 - Approximately 629 square feet

 NEWLY REMODELED!
 This beachfront condo is on the 11th FLOORING!
-1115 with 1116 as a lockout unit and extraordinary vistas the ocean from the private balcony, Located in the North Tower at Sea Watch Resort in Myrtle Beach, this suite sleeps up to 6 people.
+1115 with 1116 as a lockout unit and gorgeous vistas the ocean from the private balcony, Located in the North Tower at Sea Watch Resort in Myrtle Beach, this suite sleeps up to 6 people.
 It has modern cabinets, a full-sized refrigerator, and granite countertops.
 Close to House of Blues, Alabama Theatre, and Tanger Outlets, there are many pools at this resort and has direct access to the beach from the resort.
-Come see why we appreciate this suite!
+Come see why we adore this suite!

-This newly refreshed unit is decked out with all the modern amenities: Four four-burner solid surface cooktops, a full-sized refrigerator, and modern faucets.
+This freshly modernized unit is decked out with all the modern amenities: Four four-burner solid surface cooktops, a full-sized refrigerator, and modern faucets.
 Granite Countertops align the kitchen area.
 Welcome to your home away from home with a enormous balcony to savor the ocean view.
 Our one-bedroom direct oceanfront condo on the 11th floor sleeps up to 6, two private bathrooms, and 3 Queen beds.
 The refreshed kitchen includes new cabinets, granite countertops, and a full-sized stove.
 The kitchen is also outfitted with any items you might need for your stay including pots, pans, glasses, silverware, a cheese grater, a cutting board, a can opener, knives, a coffee maker, veggie peeler.
 The kitchen is open to the living area which includes a dining table with 4 chairs.

 We want your stay to be comfortable and fun, so we provide toilet paper, dish soap, hand soap, trash bags, and dish towels so you can start your vacation right away!